-Current demand value step: For analysis of the demand value behavior of the current control
+Current demand value step: For analysis of the demand value behavior of the current control during measurement => no measurement on z-axes!

 The current setpoint jerk is set at the end of the oscilloscope recording time, but is reset to 0 after max.
 50mS.